altommo/Link_Profiler_Repo/README.md

 - **ExpiredDomainFinderService**: Discovers valuable expired domains.
 - **LinkHealthService**: Audits outgoing links for brokenness (4xx/5xx errors).
 - **SERPService**: Provides an interface for fetching SERP data, prioritising the Playwright crawler or falling back to API clients.
-- **KeywordService**: Provides an interface for fetching keyword research data, prioritising the scraper or falling back to API clients.
+- **KeywordService**: Provides an interface for fetching keyword research data, prioritising the scraper or falling back to API clients, with optional integration for real search volume and CPC metrics.

 #### **Data Persistence** (`database/`)
 - **PostgreSQL Database**: Used for structured storage of all crawl data, link profiles, and domain information.